 A Big Win For Women Harmed By Talcum Powder

 My friend, Andy Birchfield, is an attorney with a large Alabama law firm.
 He shared this news with our firm:

 “Our lawyers, along with attorney Allen Smith, recently secured a $72 million verdict for our client who developed ovarian cancer after regularly using talcum powder products for feminine hygiene.
 These products were made and sold by Johnson & Johnson and are called Baby Powder and Shower to Shower body powder.
 The verdict includes $10 million in actual damages and $62 million in punitive damages.

 “The jury found Johnson & Johnson guilty of negligence, conspiracy and fraud.
 Internal documents show that Johnson & Johnson knew of the link between ovarian cancer and its products but hid it from the public.
 Testimony showed that 1,500 women per year will die of ovarian cancer linked to Johnson & Johnson Baby Powder and Shower to Shower.”

 We congratulate and thank Andy and his firm for the hard work that went into obtaining this verdict and the precedent that it sets for other victims.

 Dedicated To Helping Women In Alabama

 The personal injury law firm of Salter Ferguson, LLC, is pleased to announce our campaign to help educate, console and pursue the legal rights of women who have been adversely affected by talcum powder.
-If you or a loved one developed ovarian cancer from the use of a talcum product, call us locally at 205-677-0375 or toll free at 888-729-6018, or send us an email.
+If you or a loved one developed ovarian cancer from the use of a talcum product, call us at 877-298-4878 or send us an email.